The topology of Calabi-Yau threefolds with Picard number three: Hybrid components when elliptic curve has two real components

+For $A$ between here and $U_1$ on the tangent line, the point $A$ lies on two further tangents, one at $U_2$ in the arc $U_1B_3$ and one at $U_3$ on the arc $B_3Q_2$.
+With $U_i'$ denoting the corresponding points on $C_2$, we have that $R$ lies in the arc $U_2'U_3'$, and that $G_A$ vanishes at these three points on $C_2$, in addition to the point on $C_1$ whose tangent line passes through $A$.
+The open subset $V_2 \cap \{A \cdot D^2 >0 \}$ then has two components, an unbounded one (with boundary passing through $U_1'$ with $L$ tangent there) lying above the line $L$, and a bounded one lying below $L$ whose boundary has points in $C_2$ comprising the arc $U_2' U_3'$.

-The special case when $A =U$ lies on the relevant arc of the Hessian gives rise to $G_A =0$ being a real line pair with singularity at $U'= \alpha (U)$, one line passing through the point $\beta (U)$ on the arc of $C_1$ between $B_1$ and the halfway point, determined by the tangent to $C_1$ at $\beta (U)$ also passing through $U$, and the other line passing through the point $\gamma (U)$ on the arc $RB_2$ of $C_2$ which is the image under the Steinian involution of the point on the arc $B_3 Q_2$ for which the tangent to the Hessian passes through $U$.
-For future use, we denote by $\Omega_1 (U)$ the part of $V_1\cup V_2$ which lies above the first line on $V_2$ and below it on $V_1$, and by $\Omega _2 (U)$ the part of $V_2$ lying below the second line --- we shall refer to these as the \it unbounded \rm and \it bounded \rm components.
-We note that if we let the point $U$ move from $Q_1$ towards $B_3$, the point on the arc $B_3Q_2$ for which the tangent contains $U$ moves from $Q_2$ towards $B_3$, and so $\gamma (U)$ on $C_2$ moves from $B_2$ towards $R$; moreover the point $\beta (U)$ moves on $C_1$ from $B_1$ towards the midpoint of $C_1$.
-Thus for distinct points $U_1$, $U_2$ on the arc $Q_1B_3$, the `upper' line corresponding to $U_1$ only intersects the `upper' line corresponding to $U_2$ at a point outside $V_1 \cup V_2$ and the `lower' lines corresponding to $U_1$ and $U_2$ do not meet in $V_2$.
-If moreover $U_1$ lies in the arc $Q_1U_2$, it follows that $\Omega _1 (U_1) \subset \Omega _1 (U_2 )$ and $\Omega _2 (U_1) \supset \Omega _2 (U_2)$; so as $U$ on the branch $Q_1B_3$ of the Hessian moves towards $B_3$, we have the unbounded component of $P^\circ \cap \{ U\cdot D^2 >0 \}$ gets larger and the bounded component gets smaller.
-By symmetry, a similar statement holds for $U$ on the branch $Q_2B_3$ of the Hessian as $U$ moves towards $B_3$.
+When $A=U_1$, the conic is a real line pair with singularity at $U_1'$, one line passing through the point $\beta (U_1)$ on the arc of $C_1$ between $B_1$ and the halfway point, determined by the tangent to $C_1$ at $\beta (U_1)$ passing through $U_1$, and the other line passing through the point $\gamma (U_1)$ on the arc $RB_2$ of $C_2$ which is the image under the Steinerian involution of the point on the arc $B_3 Q_2$ for which the tangent to the Hessian passes through $U_1$.
+In particular, we note that the two components of $P^\circ \cap \{U_1 \cdot D^2 >0 \}$ lie on opposite sides of the plane in $\R^3$ corresponding to the line $L$ (for the corresponding points in $V_2$, this means `above' and `below' the line $L$), since for all $A\ne U_1$ near $U_1$ on the tangent line $L_1$, the quadratic $A\cdot D^2$ is negative on $L\cap V_2$, and thus by continuity the quadratic $U_1 \cdot D^2$ is non-positive on $L\cap V_2$.

+Between $U_1$ and the point where $a= -1/(k-1)$, we again get an unbounded and a bounded component, but this time it is the bounded component which passes through $U_1'$ with tangent $L$ there; the unbounded component in $V_2$ (which in this case passes through $U_2'$) is still above $L$ and the bounded component below $L$.